prateekagr21/Machine-Translation-in-NLP/README.md

 Building a model which translates English to French.

 Using LSTM   Recurrent Neural Network.\
-we are able to do the machine translation..
+we are able to do the machine translation.